shkwon98/atm/README.md

 # ATM

-This project is a C++ library that simulates the core operation of an ATM controller by communicating with a bank server using bank API.
+This project is a C++ library that simulates the core operations of an ATM controller by communicating with a bank server through a bank API. <br>
-It does not include integration with actual bank systems or ATM hardware.
-However, the code is structured to allow future integration with such systems.
+It does not include integration with actual banking systems or ATM hardware.
+However, the code is structured to allow such integration in the future. <br>
-So, it is designed to be used as a library in other applications, but it also includes test cases to demonstrate its functionality.
+The library is intended to be used as a module in other applications, and it also includes test cases to demonstrate its functionality. <br>
-The library provides functionalities such as card insertion, PIN authentication, account selection, balance inquiry, deposit, and withdrawal.
+It provides features such as card insertion, PIN authentication, account selection, balance inquiry, deposits, and withdrawals. <br>

 ## Table of Contents
 - [ATM](#atm)